wizimara/chariots/readme.md

-## About CAR RENTAL
+## About Chariots

-It is a car rental app for african market..blah
+It is a .......... app for african market..blah

 ## contributing